Tested: Is WordPress Good For SEO in 2024?

 oxygen builder

 Technically Oxygen is actually a theme builder, rather than a page builder.
-Which means it replaces your theme and lets you control your entire site (headers, footers, layouts) from within the builder.
+This means it replaces your theme and lets you control your entire site (headers, footers, layouts) from within the builder.

 Why do we like it?